Why is opening a cloud kitchen a good idea?

 Increase in on-demand contract workers

 With the gig or sharing economy in full swing and expected to hit $335 billion by 2025, we’ve seen an increase in on-demand contract workers.
 The number of people working as ride-share drivers, delivery drivers, and remote workers is on the rise, offering low-cost labor with no strings attached from an employer’s point of view.
-But stability of the gig economy is still unknown.
+However the stability of the gig economy is still unknown.
 California recently passed a law that requires that some companies treat contract workers as employees.

-Emerging technologies decreasing the cost of delivery
+Emerging technologies decrease the cost of delivery

 Looking further forward, drone delivery and kitchen automation are set to disrupt the standard restaurant model further.
 Robot kitchens are on the rise and drone delivery is poised to break through, with only regional regulations standing in its way.